 The UC San Diego men’s volleyball team plays its final two matches of the 2008 campaign on April 11-12.
 This year has been a record breaking season for the Tritons, both individually and as a team.
 The Tritons have won a school single-season record 10 matches, including first-ever wins against UCLA and Pacific.
 Defensive specialist Eric Leserman has set individual records in single season digs and career digs, in this his junior season.
-The Manhattan Beach native reently took time to discuss the year and what lies ahead for the Triton Volleyball team.
+The

 Q- How would you assess this year’s men’s volleyball performance?